* U.S. data weigh on sentiment, demand hurts crude futures

 By Rodrigo Campos

-NEW YORK, Jan 27 (Reuters) - Emerging market equities fell to their lowest levels in nearly five months on Monday to lead a global stocks selloff, while Wall Street struggled to hold on to slight gains as sentiment soured.
+NEW YORK, Jan 27 (Reuters) - Emerging market equities posted their largest drop in almost seven months on Monday to lead a global stocks sell-off, while Wall Street pared early gains as sentiment continued to sour.

 Concerns about China’s economic slowdown and its shadow banking sector, combined with expectations that the U.S. Federal Reserve will scale back its bond buying further, have put pressure on emerging markets dependent on external financing.